openthread/ot-docs/site/en/guides/thread-primer/router-selection.md

 <div>
   <devsite-multiple-choice>
-    <div>What must happen before a REED that is attempting to become
+    <div>What must happen before a Standby Mesh Extender that is attempting to become
-    a Router can establish direct links with the other Routers?</div>
+    an Active Mesh Extender can establish direct links with the other Active Mesh Extenders?</div>
     <div correct>
-      <div>The REED must send an Address Solicit message to the network Leader.
+      <div>The Standby Mesh Extender must send an Address Solicit message to the network Leader.
       </div>
       <div>Correct.</div>
     </div>
     <div correct>
-      <div>The Leader must grant a Router ID to the REED.</div>
+      <div>The Leader must grant a Router ID to the Standby Mesh Extender.</div>
       <div>Correct.
-Without a Router ID, the REED remains a Child device.</div>
+Without a Router ID, the Standby Mesh Extender remains an End Device (Child).</div>
     </div>
     <div>
-      <div>The REED must send an MLE Link Request.</div>
+      <div>The Standby Mesh Extender must send an MLE Link Request.</div>
       <div>Wrong.
 The MLE Link Request is how the device establishes links to
-      other Routers once it has become a Router.</div>
+      other Active Mesh Extenders once it has become an Active Mesh Extender.</div>
     </div>
   </devsite-multiple-choice>
 </div>